johnsmorgan/mwa_ips_pipeline/README.md

 For approximately 700 observations already processed, these data are available for team members at [pawsey data](https://data.pawsey.org.au) under the 'MWA Interplanetary Scintillation' project.

 ## Usage
-Please contact jmorgan before using / modifying this pipeline.
+Please contact John Morgan before using / modifying this pipeline.

 ## Pre-requisites
 - bash